finos/common-domain-model/documentation/source/product-model.rst

 A measure can vary over time.
 One often used case is a series of measures indexed by date.
 Such measures are all homogeneous, so the unit only needs to be represented once.

-To represent this, the ``MeasureSchedule`` type extends ``MeasureBase`` with a set of date and value pair attributes represented by the ``Step`` type.
-In that structure, the existing ``amount`` attribute can still be omitted but, when present, represents the schedule's initial value.
+To represent this, the ``MeasureSchedule`` type extends ``MeasureBase`` with a set of date and value pair attributes represented by the ``DatedValue`` type.
+In that structure, the existing ``value`` attribute can still be omitted but, when present, represents the schedule's initial value.

 .. code-block:: Haskell